-The first delegation was invited by the Ministry of Foreign Affairs (MOFA) to visit Japan in 2000.
+The first delegation was invited by the Ministry of Foreign Affairs to visit Japan in 2000.
 It included third and fourth generation Japanese Americans selected from various professional fields including the educational, cultural, philanthropic, legal and political sectors.
 Since the initial trip, delegations of Japanese American leaders from throughout the United States have visited Japan every year since 2002, except during the pandemic years (2020-2022).

 Participants in this program have created an alumni network to ensure that the commitment to strengthening U.S.-Japan relations is maintained.
-A commitment to follow-up after the trip is a required part of the program.
+A commitment to engagement after the trip is a program requirement.

-2024 SCHEDULE
+2025 SCHEDULE

-- The trip to Japan including travel will be from March 1 (Fri) to March 9 (Sat), 2024 (except Guam: departing March 2) - Orientation Jan 29 (Mon) 30 (Tues), 2024 in Los Angeles This is mandatory for all delegates who will travel to Japan.
+- The trip to Japan including travel will be from February 28 (Fri) to March 8 (Sat), 2025 (except Guam: departing March 1). - Orientation January 31 (Fri) February 1 (Sat), 2025 in Los Angeles.
+This is mandatory for all delegates.
 Non-participation in the orientation will disqualify an individual from traveling with the delegation.

-- The itinerary will include travel to Tokyo and Osaka (and one additional city in Kansai). - Transportation, hotel and meals will be provided. - Delegates are required to attend all meetings and events during the trip.
+- The itinerary will include travel to Tokyo and Hiroshima. - Transportation, hotel and meals will be provided. - Delegates are required to attend all meetings and events during the trip.